Laxmination/Step-by-Step-Python/Day_9.md

 super() method is used to access methods of the parent class

 ## class method
-A class method is bond to the class and receives the class as an implicit first argument.<br><br>
+A class method is bond to the class and receives the class as an implicit first argument.
+We use @classmethod as a decorator in class method.<br><br>

 Note: static method cannot access or modify class state and generally for utility.